There is always something special about camping under trees. They give us a sense of protection as night falls around us in an unfamiliar space.

 Unlike other countries, we only had a handful of encounters with kindness in Montenegro.
 The country has only about 400,000 people, and we picked a route where few people live.

 Since many of the villages we passed were far off-road, a kilometer or two uphill or downhill from the road cutting the landscape, we suffered shortages of water.
-Houses closer to the road were either abandoned or were weekend houses shut down the days we passed through; we could not access water from the spickets in the garden or unlock the well covers.
+Houses closer to the road were either deserted or locked up weekend houses; we could not access water from the faucets in the garden or pull up the well covers.
 Shops and cafes were rare surprises, popping up every 20 or so kilometers, if we were lucky.

-When we came across the one public well near a war memorial in a wide field, we celebrated and downed as much as we could drink, saying in between sips, “Please don’t make us sick.”
+When we came across the one public well we saw in days near a war memorial in a wide field, we celebrated and downed as much as we could drink, repeating our frequent mantra in between sips, “Please don’t make us sick.”

-Since I have some Balkan language, I went up the hill not for the coffee, but to ask if we could pitch our tent in their garden.
+A coffee invitation is always appealing.
+But, it was getting late and soon we would need to find a campsite.
+Since I have some Balkan language, I went up the hill not so much for the coffee, but to ask if we could pitch our tent in their garden.
 We got the thumbs up and Lluís and I returned with the backpacks.

-At the top of the hill, in this tiny village with a few houses occupied by a few cousins, we were welcomed in by Dushan who was staying a few weeks with his elderly mother Maria.
+At the top of the hill, in this tiny village with a few houses occupied by a few cousins, we were welcomed in by Dushan, a middle-age man spending a few weeks caring for his elderly mother, Maria.

-While we cherish our time in the company of kind people we meet along the way, sometimes we just need to shut out the world and wash our underwear and see our socks behind closed doors.
+While we cherish our time in the company of kind people we meet along the way, sometimes we just need to shut out the world and wash our underwear and sew our socks, preferably behind closed doors.

 The couple nights a week of rest in pensions, guesthouses or low-cost hotels are as divine to me as the days when a stranger takes us in.
 I love having a hot shower and a bed to sleep in.
-And, I love the moments when I can stop thinking about where we will sleep this night and if we’ll be safe.
+And, I love the moments when I can stop thinking about where we will sleep this night and whether or not we’ll be safe.